Zsh For Macos

 Can you share your zsh configuration?

-I just copy Luke Smith’s zshrc file into ~/.zshrc.
+.
 He has set up some nice colors and menu autocomplete with vi keybindings.
 Here’s a video explaining his configuration in detail.

-If you don’t like the vi keybindings and want to use the arrow keys to navigate the menu, simply remove or comment out the five lines under # Use vim keys in tab complete menu:.
+If you don’t like the vi keybindings and want to use the arrow keys to navigate the menu, simply remove or comment out the five lines under # Use vim keys in tab complete menu:

 Will my old shell scripts break?

-If you started your shell scripts with the standard #!/bin/sh, you shouldn’t have problems.
+, you shouldn’t have problems.
 Catalina still ships with bash, which emulates sh.
 However, I wouldn’t be surprised if Apple were to remove bash entirely in the future.
-Apple suggests having zsh emulate sh by adding the --emulate sh option to zsh, so you can start a script with #!/bin/zsh --emulate sh.
-(Note that this won’t work with the version of zsh that ships with Mojave.)
-I also refer you to Briegel’s Moving to zsh, part 8, which covers scripting with zsh.
+Apple suggests having zsh emulate sh by adding the --emulate sh

 My default shell is still bash.
 How do I switch to zsh?

 Although zsh was not the default in older versions of macOS, nor is it the default in Catalina for older accounts which were created with bash as their default shell, Apple has long included zsh with macOS.
-You can give it a whirl right now by typing zsh at the command line.
-Type exit to leave zsh.
-If you want to set it as your default shell, Apple offers a couple of ways to do so, as well as a way to change what Terminal uses without changing the default for your account.
+You can give it a whirl right now by typing zsh

 I don’t like zsh.
 Can I go back to bash?
 Preferably a newer version?

 Yes, and it’s easy to do so.
-Just follow the link to Apple’s how-to page above and replace /bin/zsh in the instructions with /bin/bash.
+Just follow the link to Apple’s how-to page above and replace /bin/zsh

 However, you may not want to remain on Apple’s ancient version of bash.
 That’s where Homebrew comes in handy.
-Once you install it, running brew install bash will update the latest version from Homebrew, which will be installed in /usr/local/bin/bash.
-Note that you’ll have Apple’s version in /bin/bash and Homebrew’s version in /usr/local/bin/bash.
-If you need a feature from the newer version of bash that Homebrew installs, be sure to start your scripts with #!/usr/local/bin/bash.
+Once you install it, running brew install bash

 If you don’t or can’t use Homebrew, Briegel has instructions on how to build and install bash manually.